 We meditate to counter the “stress response,” leading to a decrease in blood pressure, heart rate, and oxygen consumption.
 It also creates a more gradual change in the brain, which is where meditation really works its magic, inducing a set of physiological changes) that form the stress-busting “relaxation response” that can be seen in MRI imaging.

-What’s more, the drip, drip, drip effect of constant anxiety can reshape the structure and neural pathways of our brain — a process called neuroplasticity.
-The brain gets reprogrammed by the experiences it is continually subjected to.
+What’s more, the drip, drip, drip effect of constant anxiety can reshape the structure and neural pathways of the brain — a process called neuroplasticity.
+The brain gets reprogrammed by the experiences it’s continually subjected to.
 So it follows, then, that meditation would have an opposite, more beneficial effect.

 Studies involving MRI scans show that the amygdala shrinks in response to meditation practice.
 As the amygdala reduces in size, the prefrontal cortex — the area of the brain governing our awareness — becomes thicker.
 By meditating, we can increase our capacity to manage anxiety.
 The more we practice this skill, the more we build this mental resilience.

-Through meditation — and understanding the trickster nature of anxiety and what it does to the mind — you learn to recognize the triggering thoughts.
-From there, you can work to find different ways around these mental patterns and avoid falling into “the trap” again, an approach summed up by this animation:
+Through meditation — and understanding the trickster nature of anxiety and what it does to the mind — we learn to recognize the triggering thoughts.
+From there, we can work to find different ways around these mental patterns and avoid falling into “the trap” again.

-Meditation is one option out of a myriad of treatments available to help people manage, or learn to cope with, feelings of anxiety in a different way, essentially changing the relationship to anxiety, and the way it is viewed.
+Meditation is one option out of a myriad of treatments available to help people manage, or learn to cope with, feelings of anxiety in a different way, essentially changing the relationship to anxiety, and the way it’s viewed.

 Meditation isn’t a quick-fix strategy; it does take a long-term approach.
 For those who may have severe anxiety, or if have been diagnosed with an anxiety disorder, always speak to a health care professional to talk through options and figure out how to make meditation a component of an overall treatment program.